 Outpatient alcohol & drug rehab relies on the individual’s inner strength, external support and frequent visits.
 Relapse isn’t necessarily tied to lack of medication.
 Rather, it’s tied to a lack of formalized treatment programs.
 Scientific American covers this phenomenon, citing that medicines should only be involved in treatment if they’re helpful.

-While medication can reportedly be more effective than therapy, it isn’t necessarily needed.
+While some consider that medication may make therapy more effective, it isn’t necessarily needed and is often used as a crutch.
 In fact, the Journal of Studies on Alcohol studied chronic drinkers who were capable of walking away from addiction due to willpower alone.
 These individuals were capable of developing physical aversions to alcohol, navigating life-changing experiences alongside outpatient substance abuse recovery resources.

 Spontaneous Recovery and Outpatient Treatment